BREAKING

 by - Senior Writer -

-In what has been one of the most exciting postseasons in quite some time, the Chicago Cubs are sitting on their couch yet again, as another year has come and gone without a playoff berth.
-Unlike the seasons past, when they weren't expected to get in, this season hurts, as they went down as one of the most disappointing teams.
+In what has been one of the most exciting postseasons in quite some time, the Chicago Cubs are sitting on their couch yet again.
+Another year has come and gone without a playoff berth.
+Unlike the past seasons, when they weren't expected to get in, this season hurts, as they became one of the most disappointing teams.

 That led to both Jed Hoyer and Tom Ricketts saying they fell short this season.
 This team desperately needs a playoff appearance to regain some of the fans' trust.
-In an effort to improve for 2025, Hoyer had his end-of-year press conference, where he discussed some of the things he wants his team to do this offseason.
+To improve for 2025, Hoyer had his end-of-year press conference, where he discussed things he wanted his team to do this offseason.

 One of the things he mentioned was to add another starter, as you can never have enough starting pitching.
 While most fans would love to add another ACE to the mix like Corbin Burnes, Max Fried, Blake Snell, or even Walker Buehler when healthy, do you expect the Cubs to fork out 30 million a season for a starter when you look at their track record?

 That doesn't seem likely, but just because those guys may be off the table doesn't mean the Cubs won't have plenty of options.
-They could look to stabilize the middle of the rotation by adding a no. 3 type of starter.
-If the big names are off the market, you also have the Japanese market to look at, but without knowing who is actually being posted from overseas, it is tough to gauge how much interest the Cubs will have.
+They could stabilize the middle of the rotation by adding a No. 3 type of starter.
+If the big names are off the market, you also have the Japanese market to look at, but without knowing who is being posted from overseas, it is tough to gauge how much interest the Cubs will have.

 He was one of the rare bright spots for the Texas Rangers last season, going 12-8 and posting a 3.80 ERA.
 He would be the perfect addition to the middle of the Cubs' rotation, but he would also be looking for 20 million plus per season, which could be an issue for the Cubs as that may be on the high end of what they want to spend.

-Luis Severino: Speaking of hard throwers with plenty of playoff experience, why not go after Luis Severino?
+Speaking of hard throwers with plenty of playoff experience, why not go after Luis Severino?
 He is in the final year of his deal with the Mets and is currently pitching in the NLCS.
-Also a guy who can touch 97-98 MPH with his fastball, Severino will be 31 next season and is coming off an 11-7 season with a 3.91 ERA.
+Also, a guy who can touch 97-98 MPH with his fastball, Severino, will be 31 next season and is coming off an 11-7 season with a 3.91 ERA.

 Although he hasn't had a ton of luck in the postseason, going 2-4 with a 5.01 ERA, the Cubs found out the hard way how good he can be this season as he no-hit them into the eighth inning at Citi Field and then dominated them at Wrigley later in the season.
 Like Eovaldi, Severino will most likely command a minimum of 20 million per season, and that will be on the higher end of what Hoyer would like to pay.

 What stands out the most about Manaea and his season is the final month, when his ERA was south of 2.00.
 Credit a change in arm slot to his success, as he is throwing more from the side as opposed to over the top.
-The only concern with adding Manaea would be having three lefties in the Cubs' starting rotation, as that is something they may not want to do.
+The only concern with adding Manaea would be having three lefties in the Cubs' starting rotation, as they may not want to do that.

-Alex Cobb: Although Cobb would undoubtedly fall into the Cubs arms when it comes to the price point, he would be the one guy on this list that I would avoid if I were Hoyer.
-Already at 37 years old, his best days are behind him, and now, seeing him be done for the rest of the postseason with a back injury is a massive concern.
+Although Cobb would undoubtedly fall into the Cubs arms when it comes to the price point, he would be the one guy on this list that I would avoid if I were Hoyer.
+At 37 years old, his best days are behind him, and now, seeing him be done for the rest of the postseason with a back injury is a massive concern.

 Cobb has been a reliable pitcher for a long time and someone the Cubs were interested in several seasons ago.
 A 79-76 pitcher for his career, Cobb does a great job keeping his team in the game, as he has posted a 3.84 ERA across those games.
 With only three starts this season due to injury, there are plenty of concerns about his health, but with a 2-1 record and a 2.76 ERA, he showed he has a little bit left in the tank.

-Shane Bieber: Perhaps the most intriguing name on this list would be RHP Shane Bieber.
-Linked to the Cubs last offseason as a potential trade targer, Bieber wound up having Tommy John surgery after just two starts putting his availability into question for 2025.
-Prior to the surgery, Bieber was locked in as he posted a 0.00 ERA over his two starts and struck out 20 in just 12 innings.
+Perhaps the most intriguing name on this list is RHP Shane Bieber.
+Last offseason, the Cubs linked Bieber as a potential trade target.
+However, after just two starts, Bieber had Tommy John surgery, putting his availability into question for 2025.
+Prior to the surgery, Bieber was locked in, posting a 0.00 ERA over his two starts and striking out 20 in just 12 innings.

 Of all the names on this list, Bieber is the one you can make the case isn't a middle-of-the-rotation arm and has been an Ace for several seasons despite throwing around 93 MPHs.
 Looking at the package the Guardians were trying to get for Bieber this season, the Cubs dodged a bullet by not making the deal and now have a shot to get him on the open market.